jbhammon/sst-poc/README.md

 ### Telemetry

 The SST framework collects some basic, anonymous telemetry data.
 You can opt out with `npx sst telemetry disable`

+### Secrets and env variables

+This framework uses a similar approach to env variables and `.env` file names that `create-react-app` does.

+It doesn't seem to mention anything about using AWS Secrets Manager, so that's something for us to figure out on our own.
+Luckily we can drop down into the cdk to do that if need be.